novonordisk-research/nnprotscan/README.md

+🖥️ Code and packages from the Molecular AI team at Novo Nordisk AI & Digital Research.

+💊 Currently the Molecular AI team is focused on developing tools for computational drug design of macrocyclic, peptide and oligonucleotide therapeutics.

 # Structure-based computational scanning of chemical modification sites in biologics

 Welcome to the GitHub repository dedicated to supporting the simulations for our recent manuscript on "Structure-based computational scanning of chemical modification sites in biologics".
 This repository contains all the necessary input files and resources required to replicate the computational workflow outlined in our study.